lifecycle-project/ds-upload/TROUBLESHOOTING.md

 # TROUBLESHOOTING
 All kinds of stuff can go wrong.
-This a collection of scenario's where you might run into and possible solutions.
+This a collection of scenario's where you might run into.

 ## Install R
 You need to have R installed on your system.
 This differs per operating system.
 > **IMPORTANT:** install R where you have write access also for other files.
 Within a contained environment this is for example your network drive.

-**For Windows**
+### For Windows

 Get R from: https://cran.r-project.org/bin/windows/base/.
 More specifically: https://cran.r-project.org/bin/windows/base/R-3.6.1-win.exe.

 You can install the package with the default settings.

-**For Mac**
+### For Mac

 Get R from: https://cran.r-project.org/bin/macosx/.
 More specifically: https://cran.r-project.org/bin/macosx/R-3.6.1.pkg.